Documentation Index

 Benefits

-- IDE Support: Get autocomplete and inline documentation
+- IDE support — autocomplete and inline descriptions on

-input_schema and schema (when applicable) in your prompt files
+input_schema and object_config.schema (when the prompt is an object prompt) in your prompt files.

 Have Questions?